 It’s important to note that you’ll have to get Onpattro through your doctor’s office or at a specialty pharmacy.
 This type of pharmacy is authorized to carry specialty medications.
 These are drugs that may be expensive or may require help from healthcare professionals to be used safely and effectively.

-If you’re not sure if you’ll need to get prior authorization for Onpattro, contact your insurance plan.
+If you’re not sure whether you’ll need to get prior authorization for Onpattro, contact your insurance provider.

 Financial and insurance assistance